-- There were comprehensive risk assessments in relation to safety issues. - The service monitored and reviewed activity.
+- There were comprehensive risk assessments in relation to areas such as health and safety, and fire. - The service monitored and reviewed activity.
 This helped it to understand risks and gave a clear, accurate and current picture that led to safety improvements.